reality-two/reality2-node-core-elixir/docs/instructions/3 Plugins/ai.reality2.backup.md

 encryption_key = base64.b64encode(binary_key).decode('utf-8')
 ```

-Ideally, you would want to create this externally to your python code and store it somewherre safe if you intend being able to read and decrypt the data later...
-The backup_test.py demo is a good example.
+Ideally, you would want to create this externally to your python code and store it somewherre safe if you intend being able to read and decrypt the data later.
+The `backup_test.py` demo is a good example.

 #### retrieve